 1. Review your report’s current job description

-Check past data like previous feedback and notes from 1:1 meetings to highlight where your report has improved, where they’re still lacking and need more help, and where they’re declining at.
+Check past data like previous feedback and notes from 1:1 meetings to highlight where your report has improved, where they still need help, and where their performance is declining.
 This is not to punish them, but to follow their progress and provide support.

-If this isn’t an employee’s first performance appraisal at your company, have a look at past reviews to gauge their overall performance, growth, and areas for improvement.
-Using a people management tool like Leapsome would make this step easier.
+If this isn’t an employee’s first performance appraisal at your company, look at past reviews to gauge their overall performance, growth, and areas for improvement.
+Using a people management tool like Leapsome makes this step much easier.
 Also, documenting feedback is a great way to measure employee growth and performance for future reviews.

-3. Reflect upon the aim of employee reviews
+3. Reflect on the aim of employee reviews

-Why are you writing this review?
+Reflect on why you’re writing this specific review in the first place.
 To decide who to reward or promote?
 To understand the development and growth of an employee?
-To see how each employee contributes to the overall objective of your company?
+To see how each staff member contributes to your overall company objectives?

 5. Write objectively

 How can you phrase your performance reviews to convey feedback clearly and accurately?